Embarcadero/SonarDelphi/README.md

 # Steps to Analyze a Delphi Project

 1. Install SonarQube Server (see [Setup and Upgrade](http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade) for more details).
-Check supported versions of the [latest release](https://github.com/fabriciocolombo/sonar-delphi/releases/latest) of the plugin.
+Check supported versions of the [latest release](https://github.com/JAM-Software/sonar-delphi/releases/latest) of the plugin.
 2. Install one of the supported [Runners](#supported-runners) (see below) and be sure you can call it from the directory where you have your source code
-3. Install [Delphi Plugin](https://github.com/mendrix/SonarDelphi/releases) (see [Installing a Plugin](http://docs.sonarqube.org/display/SONAR/Installing+a+Plugin)  for more details).
+3. Install [Delphi Plugin](https://github.com/JAM-Software/SonarDelphi/releases) (see [Installing a Plugin](http://docs.sonarqube.org/display/SONAR/Installing+a+Plugin)  for more details).
- NOTE: This only applies to SonarQube 7.9(LTS) and heigher.
-For older versions see [Delphi Plugin](https://github.com/fabriciocolombo/sonar-delphi/releases)
 4. Check the sample project corresponding to your Runner to know which config file you need to create.
-You can find the samples in [sonar-delphi/samples](https://github.com/fabriciocolombo/sonar-delphi/tree/master/samples).
+You can find the samples in [sonar-delphi/samples](https://github.com/JAM-Software/sonar-delphi/tree/master/samples).
 5. Run your Analyzer command from the project root dir
 6. Follow the link provided at the end of the analysis to browse your project's quality in SonarQube UI (see: [Browsing SonarQube](http://docs.sonarqube.org/display/SONAR/Browsing+SonarQube))